PepperXu/PCA_EPFL/README.md

 ## This is a project for @MMSPG

+### This project is the version without eyetracking and post processing (as they depend on external softwares and hardwares).
+It is considered as a basic platform for conducting point cloud evaluation experiment with different protocol.

 ### A more complex version of this project that I later developed with Dr. Evangelos Alexiou is published as [a conference paper here](https://ieeexplore.ieee.org/abstract/document/8803479).
 It has been awarded as top 10% paper in IEEE ICIP 2019.

-### This project is the version without eyetracking and post processing.
-It is considered as a basic platform for conducting point cloud evaluation experiment with different protocol.

 ### The eye tracking results mentioned in the report in [this folder](RecordedResults)